Oklahoma Court Records

 What Are Civil Court and Small Claims in Oklahoma?

 Small claims in Oklahoma refer to actions for retrieving money due to a breach of contract, for damage, or to recover private property, if the money involved is not more than $10,000.
-Small Claims Court is not available for actions claiming libel or slander, but cases arising from evictions are permitted.
+Oklahoma Small Claims Courts do not handle actions claiming libel or slander, but cases arising from evictions are permitted.
 Small claims are filed in the Oklahoma District Court, and the court clerk can assist in giving details on the process regarding small claims matters.
 Individuals may file small claims in Oklahoma with or without a lawyer.
 In Oklahoma, residents can file a small claim case in the county where any of the following occurs:

 - The defendant lives in or works